Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Independent travel around Bulgaria

-Thanks to more and more tourists visiting Bulgaria in recent years, the infrastructure of the transport system has been updated regularly, and although the standards may not be as high as those in more developed European countries, it’s an easy and relatively inexpensive country to travel around.
+Thanks to more and more tourists going on vacation to Bulgaria in recent years, the infrastructure of the transport system has been updated regularly, and although the standards may not be as high as those in more developed European countries, it’s an easy and relatively inexpensive country to travel around.

-Buses are the most reliable mode of public transport to use when traveling in Bulgaria, as services run between big cities, but also to small towns and villages throughout the country.
+Travel in Bulgaria and you'll find that buses are the most reliable mode of public transport to use, as services run between big cities, but also to small towns and villages throughout the country.
 Sometimes it’s a lottery whether or not you’ll get a comfortable and modern bus!

 In the summer, some of the towns on the east coast are connected by ferry.